lgtm-migrator/invenio-records-draft/README.rst

     4. "Draft" records live at a different endpoint than published ones.
 The recommended URL is `/api/records` for the published records and `/api/draft-records` for drafts

-    5. Draft and published records share the same `recid`.
+    5. Draft and published records share the same value of pid but have two different pid types

     6. Published records can not be directly created/updated/patched.
 Draft records can be created/updated/patched.